Ebola shows up solidarity deficit in Africa growth story

 While Nigeria moved swiftly in mid-year to curb its own Ebola outbreak, it was only in early September that the AU held an emergency summit on fighting the disease.
 This was a month after the epidemic had been declared an international health emergency by the WHO.

-Yabi also criticised the "weak" response of the West African Health Organization (WAHO), which forms part of the West African regional grouping ECOWAS.
+Yabi also criticised the "weak" response of the West African Health Organisation (WAHO), which forms part of the West African regional grouping ECOWAS.

 "I think countries and all of us were caught unaware, and then countries sometimes took inappropriate actions trying to protect themselves," Dlamini Zuma said.